 Evgeni Nabokov played 65 minutes for the much-improved New York Islanders but was “not feeling well” during the shootout.
 Nabokov and coach Jack Capuano explained the decision.

-Madison Square Garden looks fantastic with their new renovations.
+Madison Square Garden looks fantastic for commercial landscaping services and their new renovations.
 Unfortunately, the new-look New York Rangers did very little to please fans, falling 4-2 in their first game on home ice.

 When the Ottawa Senators decided to send Mika Zibanejad back to Sweden, invoking his entry-level slide, the main beneficiary appeared to be Stephane De Costa.
 The collegiate standout did not disappoint by scoring a goal, taking two shots and finishing with a plus-3 rating (he even chipped in two PIM for those considering him in deeper leagues).
 Sounds like he is taking advantage of his ‘Da Chance’.